Top 15 Suburbs to live in St. Louis for 2023

 Glendale is that all-American suburb where everyone seems to know everyone, and the high school football games are the place to be on Friday nights.

-The tree-lined streets and tight-knit community make living in Glendale feel like a small town of its own.
+The tree-lined streets and tight-knit community make Glendale feel like a small town of its own.

-The neighborhoods in Glendale are the epitome of Americana, with a mix of classic ranch-style homes and charming bungalows.
+The neighborhoods in Glendale are the epitome of Americana, with a mix of classic ranch-style homes, charming bungalows, and stately 2-story homes.

-The streets are lined with towering trees, and well-maintained sidewalks.
-Glendale neighborhoods have a variety of styles, from historic victorian to newly built modern farmhouse.
-It’s a nice blend between the charming old homes, and the new construction infill.
+The streets are lined with towering trees and well-maintained sidewalks.
+Glendale neighborhoods have a variety of styles, from historic Victorian to newly built modern farmhouses.

-You’ll see more ranches and split-levels and the occasional infill neighborhood with new construction, but not as much compared to new development in Chesterfield.
+You’ll see more ranches and split-levels and the occasional infill neighborhood with new construction, but not as much compared to new developments in Chesterfield.

 8. Rock Hill: The Cozy Cornerstone